katesalazar/minia/README.md

 * _High readability_ syntax.

 * Unopinionated string concatenation.
-Does not impose any string concatenation operator on you.
-Encourages to use text syntax for string concatenation and lets you define an alias using an infix operator of your choice.
+Does not impose any string concatenation operator on you. ~~Encourages to use text syntax for string concatenation and lets you define an alias using an infix operator of your choice.~~ Provides only a verbose `concatenation` operator and considers glyphs as presentation accident.

 * Arithmetic expressions.
 Evaluation theoretically separable from execution.